 How do you confidently book a client without a portfolio?

-Event planning is a visual industry.
-Clients are often persuaded when they can see a portfolio of your past work, to gauge your talent and experience as an event planner.
-Sure you could get your mom, dad, aunts, and grandparents to write testimonials about how amazing you are, but what proof does that provide to potential clients looking to see your past work?
+Event planning is a very visual industry.
+Clients are often persuaded when they can see a portfolio of your past work, as a way to gauge your talent and experience.
+Sure you could get your mom, dad, aunts, and grandparents to write testimonials about how amazing you are (kidding!), but what proof does that provide to potential clients looking to see evidence of your planning and design skills?

 It is difficult when you’re first starting out, but I promise as you grow your business it gets better.
-Today I’m sharing four strategies you can use right now to book your first paying client without a portfolio.
+Today I’m sharing four strategies you can use right now to get started booking your first client without a portfolio.

-1. Offer your Event Planning Service for Free
+1. Offer your Event Planning Service for a Lower Fee

-I also suggest using these clients to develop your event planning business processes as well.
+PRO TIP: I also recommend using these clients to develop your event planning business processes as well.
 For example, If you were unsure of how to price your event planning service.
-You could use this experience to track the number of hours it takes to plan each event for your future reference.
-You can also track the items you needed to purchase and the costs associated with these for future client proposals.
+Use this experience to track the number of hours it takes to plan each event for your reference.
+You can also track the items you need to purchase and the costs associated with these for future client proposals.

-You can also use these events strategically to create templates for your business, such as an event planning timeline, budget, and contract.
+Think of events strategically to create templates for your business, such as an event planning timeline, budget, and contract.
 These templates will be reused numerous times in your business.
-Just think, working on an event with $0 cost to your client, allows you the time to test and develop your business processes.
+Just think of it like this, working on an event with $0 cost to your client, allows you the time to test and develop your business processes.

-Even more valuable is the addition to your portfolio that these events can bring.
-You will now have photos of your events to use in your portfolio.
-These can also be used on your website and social media accounts to market your business.
-Most importantly you will now be able to get client feedback and testimonials that you can provide to future clients.
+Even more valuable is the addition to your portfolio.
+You will now have photos from these events to build your brand and attract more clients.
+These can be used on your website and social media accounts to market your business.
+Most importantly you will now be able to get feedback and testimonials that you can provide to future clients.

 2. Use your Past Event Experience

 Most event planners I’ve met started out planning events for friends and family before joining the industry professionally.
-Even if your past experience is not with a paying client you can still use this to represent your experience.
-When you’re struggling to book a client without a portfolio, it’s time to get creative.
+Even if your experience is not with a paying client you can still use this to represent your work.
+When you’re struggling with booking your first client without a portfolio, it’s time to get creative.
 For example, helping your sister plan her wedding won’t be much different from helping a client plan theirs.
-The only difference is that you are being paid, and will therefore have greater responsibility for what you deliver and how it is delivered.
+The main difference is that you are being paid, and will therefore have greater responsibility for what you deliver and how it is delivered.

 If you plan all the birthday parties in your family, use these as samples of your work.
 Organize your events as if you are working for a client, and document the process and time it takes to complete the event.
 Be sure to also take lots of photos that you can use in your portfolio to show potential clients.
 Even though these are for friends and family they are still proof of your skills and expertise!